grandeljay/modified-offline-access/README.md

 # Offline Access

-A modified-shop module which allows specific users to bypass the shop-offline screen.
+A modified-shop module which allows specific devices to bypass the shop-offline screen without having to log in.
+Useful for testing how your shop looks to (logged out) visitors while it is still in development.

 ## Installation